FAQ

 Is it not better to invest in new property-based wastewater technologies?

-There is no contradiction between planning to develop our main regional wastewater treatment system and new wastewater technologies.
+There is no contradiction between planning to develop a main regional wastewater treatment system and exploring new wastewater technologies.
 However, it is important to realise that the water supply and wastewater infrastructure we have today, and on which we are completely dependent, has been built up over more than a century.
 It needs to be managed, renewed and adapted to new requirements.

 Converting it to something else, such as property-based solutions, would take a very long time with unpredictable costs, as the technical solutions do not exist on a large scale today.
-Regardless of how things develop, we need a sustainable, robust water supply and wastewater system that stands the test of time.
+Regardless of how things develop, we need a sustainable, robust water supply and wastewater system standing the test of time.

 Has a decision been made to build a new regional wastewater treatment system?